ekimb/pasha/README.md

 Example: `./pasha benchmark -k 7 -l 60` will compute hitting sets for k-mer 7 and sequence length 60 with every method, and report CPU usage, memory usage, running time, and set size for each method.

 Currently, Pasha supports k-mer lengths of 5 to 12, and sequence lengths of 20 to 200.
 Randomization requires computing paths in parallel; hence, in order to use the flag `-r`, the flag `-p` must be included.

+For help on either command, run `pasha <command>` without any options.

 ### Interpreting output